 The earth’s boundaries have become tangible and the journey to a natural world is in fact a transformation which affects everyone and everything.
 Continuing as we are is not an option.
 The ball is in our court, in my court.
 Change starts with self-reflection.
 Who am I and how do I live as a person, a consumer, a worker, a citizen, a nature-lover?
 What could I change in my choices and behaviour to live a more environment-friendly life?
 Which changes would suit me well?
 It is a process, not a one-time thing.
 Asking ourselves those questions provides insight to find the context and the roles which come naturally to us and let us keep our energy high.
 Lifemaps help to visualise what’s going on, make connections and find new perspective.
 To choose direction for collaboration, to create a personal compass based on overview and insight, and gather realistic ideas for action.

-Lifemaps are an instrument of intuitive self-discovery.
+Lifemaps are an instrument for intuitive self-discovery.
 At the basis of a lifemap is a scenario, a story about a personal or societal theme or a global issue.
 Each of the available lifemap scenarios tells its own story and illuminates a different perspective.
 Following the chosen scenario people each fill in their own map on a table poster to create an overview of the current reality and the envisioned future.
 The text and symbol stickers for this contain knowledge on the topic and the poster facilitates the self-discovery process.
 In a lifemap workshop participants, in groups of four, tell each other their own story, using their maps.
 Together they elaborate on it in a group dialogue about the here and now and a brainstorm about the future.
 A lifemap experience is a learning journey, individually and collectively.

 The lifemap scenario: Developing peace as a person, a citizen is meant for a broad audience.
 The lifemapping process using the landscape poster is intuitive, intimate.
 Choosing stickers is easy, since everyone can find their key themes when asked the question: What is most important to you?
 The beauty of the landscapes inspires you to express what is in you.
 Making a map of your life, that reflects everything which is important to you, lets you feel good.
 In a state of peace and quiet you will find areas where you can develop peace, with and for others.
 Sharing stories in the group will create a feeling of mutual support and trust.